-- Free energy perturbation (FEP) simulations.
+- (I) Free energy perturbation (FEP) simulations.

-The Q manual is available on-line as a PDF file.
+The Q manual is only available on-line as a PDF file.
 You need Acrobat Reader from Adobe to view and maybe print out your own copy.

 We have no resources to support users of Q but of course we appreciate a dialogue with you as a user.
 Particularly, we are anxious to hear from you in the (hopefully unlikely?) case that you discover a bug in the program.
 If time permits, we may also be able to answer other questions, e. g. about using the program, simulation procedures, or compilation.
-Bug reports, issues and other questions should ideally be raised on Github (link).
-Alternatively send an email to the Q-user mailing list (see below) or to Paul Bauer at email@example.com.
+If you have questions about Q regarding licenses, send these directly to Johan Åqvist ( ).
+Bug reports and other questions should be sent to Christopher Lind ( ).